postsharp/Metalama.Documentation/content/patterns/caching/redis.md

 2. Create an instance of [StackExchange.Redis.ConnectionMultiplexer](https://stackexchange.github.io/StackExchange.Redis/Configuration).

 3. Go back to the code that initialized the Metalama Caching by calling <xref:Metalama.Patterns.Caching.Building.CachingServiceFactory.AddCaching*?text=serviceCollection.AddCaching>  or <xref:Metalama.Patterns.Caching.CachingService.Create*?text=CachingService.Create>.
-Call the <xref:Metalama.Patterns.Caching.Building.ICachingServiceBuilder.WithBackend*> method, then and supply a delegate that calls the <xref:Metalama.Patterns.Caching.Backends.Redis.RedisCachingFactory.Memory*> method, then immediately call the <xref:etalama.Patterns.Caching.Backends.Azure.AzureCachingFactory.WithAzureSynchronization*> method.
+Call the <xref:Metalama.Patterns.Caching.Building.ICachingServiceBuilder.WithBackend*> method, then and supply a delegate that calls the <xref:Metalama.Patterns.Caching.Building.CachingBackendFactory.Memory*> method, then immediately call the <xref:Metalama.Patterns.Caching.Backends.Azure.AzureCachingFactory.WithAzureSynchronization*> method.
 Pass the topic connection string as a parameter.

     Here is an example of the <xref:Metalama.Patterns.Caching.Building.CachingServiceFactory.AddCaching*> code.